 Now that we’ve addressed KPIs, let’s take a look at the basic features that your on-demand app developers can implement.

 Key features for an on-demand delivery app

-An on-demand delivery app should provide quick access to goods or services, and a convenient way to book them.
+An on-demand delivery app should provide quick access to goods or services and a convenient way to request them.
 The most important features for an on-demand delivery app are:

 If your app focuses on food delivery or grocery shopping, then additional features should be added:

 How much does it cost to develop an on-demand delivery app like Uber?

 We calculated the cost for an average on-demand delivery app.
 Below are the hours that go into design and development for iOS and backend development.

 [Approximate cost for an average on-demand delivery app]